sandervandevelde/MQTTBrokerPrivatePreview/README.md

 #### Topic template:
 Topic templates are an extension of the topic filter that supports variables.
 It is used for fine-grained access control within a client group.
 You can provide access to a client group to publish or subscribe on a topic space with multiple topic templates.
 If any of the topic templates include a variable, only the clients associated with this variable will have access to the corresponding topic.

-For example, you can provide access to client group "machines" to the topic space "machinesTelemetry" that includes the topic template "machines/${client.name}/temp".
+For example, you can provide access to client group "machines" to the topic space "machinesTelemetry" that includes the topic template "machines/${client.authenticationName}/temp".
 Only the machine with client name = machine1 will be able to publish on topic "machines/machine1/temp", and only the machine with client name = machine2 will be able to publish on topic "machines/machine2/temp", and so on.
 This prevents machine2 from publishing false information on behalf of machine1, even though it has access to the same topic space, and vice versa.

 ##### Supported variables:
-- ${client.name}: this variable represents the name of the client assigned during client creation.
+- ${client.authenticationName}: this variable represents the name of the client assigned during client creation.
 - ${client.attributes.x}: this variable represents any of the assigned attributes to a client during client creation/update, so as "x" would be equal to the exact string of the attribute key.
 Read more about client attributes in the Terminology section.

 **Note:** A variable can represent a portion of a segment or an entire segment but cannot cover more than one segment.
-E.g. a topic template could include "machines/${client.name|.factory1}/temp" will match topics "machines/machine1.factory1/temp", "machines/machine2.factory1/temp", etc
+E.g. a topic template could include "machines/${client.authenticationName|.factory1}/temp" will match topics "machines/machine1.factory1/temp", "machines/machine2.factory1/temp", etc

 #### Subscription support:
 Subscription support is used to optimize the service’s mode of  message delivery to your clients based on your scenario.
 There are three modes: